daos-stack/daos/docs/admin/pool_operations.md

 #### System Reintegrate

 To reintegrate ranks or hosts from all pools that they belong to, the 'dmg system reintegrate' command can be used.
-The command takes either a host-set or rank-set:
+The command takes either a host-set or rank-set.
+Selecting a host-set reintegrates all ranks on selected hosts.

-To reintegrate a set of hosts from all pools (reintegrates all ranks on selected hosts):
+To reintegrate a set of hosts from all pools:

 ```Bash
 $ dmg system reintegrate --rank-hosts foo-[001-100]